Plunging into the world of Donald Trump’s relentless spam emails — and regretting it

 “Then I’d blush,” he said.

-Albright, a beloved professor whom I met only once, was less than five feet tall and a former refugee who walked her own unique path to became the first woman to become U.S. Secretary of State.
+Albright, a beloved professor whom I met only once, was less than 5 feet tall and a former refugee who walked her own unique path to became the first woman to become U.S. secretary of state.

 Her legacy was the ability to interrupt when it counted.